cs5450/cs5450.github.io/assignments/index.md

 ###Rubric
 Be sure to read our [grading rubric]({{ site.url }}/grading.html) for deductions that we will take on any program (things like memory leaks, poor coding style, etc.

-### Grade Disputes
-We will work hard to post HW scores and feedback within 2 weeks of the homework's due date.
-Exams will typically be graded within at most a few days of the exam date.

-Any disputes with posted grades **must** be raised within 2 weeks of the score posting.
-(If your schedule does not permit a detailed request within 2 weeks, you should register a short note that you plan to dispute, and then submit the dispute when you are ready.)
-Notice that any regrade request will result in us trying to give the fairest possible grade to you, which could be higher or lower than the one you received originally.

-To raise an issue with your exam score, you should come to the office hours of the professor teaching your section.
-If you cannot make posted office hours, schedule one by e-mail.
-The TAs will not be allowed to grant regrades on exams.

-Since we want to be able to make sure we can address all of your homework-related concerns as easily as possible, please follow the below policy for creating homework regrade requests:

-1. You will receive a grade report for your homework or project on GitHub.
-1. If you have questions, you should **assign** your grader to the issue, and then describe your questions in the comments for this issue.
-1. If the grader and you cannot resolve the issue, the grader will **reassign** the issue to one of the TAs.
-1. The TA will then review your homework and make any necessary adjustments, up or down.

-Final settlement will be, if necessary, decided by the professors.

 ### Academic Integrity
 The official language on academic integrity is on the [**syllabus**]({{ site.url }}/syllabus.html) .
 Here is a little more clarification.